eloone/image-palette/README.md

 # Example

+Image hacker's tool to display images from the file system in a static webpage.
-I use it to view how my tool presets in Photoshop render:
+I use it to view how my brush/tool presets in Photoshop render:

 https://eloone.github.io/image-palette/

-Very useful Image Hacker's tool.
+It is immensely useful!